brodyberg/ReactLearn/README.md

 * Dynamic children need to have unique keys:
   * <tr key={author.id}>
   * used by react to ensure right items are created/destroyed
+* Controller View
+  * Top-level component
+  * Sets props on children
+  * Interacts with stores (like flux/redux stores)

 # LATER: